S. 1216: Taiwan Allies Fund Act

 Why does the bill say this fund is needed?

-The bill’s findings cite 11 countries that switched diplomatic recognition from Taiwan to the PRC between 2013 and 2024, and say other countries have faced pressure over ties with Taiwan.
+The bill's findings cite 11 countries — from Panama to Nauru — that dropped Taiwan for the PRC between 2013 and 2024, and say others like Lithuania faced pressure over Taiwan ties.

 Who would run the program and report back to Congress?